 Highest Mark: 4.72m

 Li Ling is a pole vault expert who hails from China.
 She participated in the 2006 World Junior Championship but was eliminated in the final due to a lack of height.
-In 2008, she set indoor and outdoor personal bests, clearing 4.45 meters indoors in Beijing in February and outdoor in Hangzhou two months later.
+In 2008, she set indoor and outdoor personal bests, clearing 4.45 meters indoors in Beijing in February and outdoors in Hangzhou two months later.

 She also set one of her world records for the pole vault of 4.72m in Shingai on 18 Amy 2019 placing her in the fifth position in the list of highest pole vaults of all time.